 In an unusual reversal and dismissal, Mark Astarita of Sallah Astarita & Cox, LLC obtained a full reversal of a Hearing Panel decision in an enforcement proceeding which barred his client for life and ordered him to pay $250,000 in restitution, plus 6 years of interest.

 The case, which was filed by FINRA Enforcement only days before it would lose jurisdiction over the Respondent, made allegations of conversion, breach of fiduciary duty, “hindering” and misrepresentation.
 The complaint was based on a misreading of documents, and an odd view of the underlying transactions, and a breach of fiduciary duty where no such duty existed.
-After three days of hearing, the Hearing Panel barred the client for life and ordered him to pay $250,000 in restitution to a non-party to the transaction when the client did not take or receive $250,000.
+After three days of hearing, the Hearing Panel barred the client for life and ordered him to pay $250,000 in restitution to a non-party to the transaction.

 The Hearing Panel issued a 36 page decision, which misconstrued facts, and accepted a theory of liability which was not presented in the complaint.